 top of page

-Growing Arc
+Growing A.R.C.:

-OCM: In what ways are you a community and how do you serve its needs?
+OC.M: In what ways are you a community and how do you serve its needs?

-GA: A community is a group of beings that come together because of a shared commonality and then stay connected because of the bonds formed.
+Growing A.R.C.: A community is a group of beings that come together because of a shared commonality and then stay connected because of the bonds formed.
 The foundation of Growing A.R.C. is answering the question, "how do we activate, reciprocate and cultivate relations with all beings to build, reconnect and strengthen community for a better future."

 Our practice of community building begins with our material gardens.
 We use the connections between agriculture and fashion or material culture as our way to address and open conversations about biodiversity, sustainability, and consumption.
 These gardens are community spaces where we plant and explore bioregional material systems with plants for textile fibres, natural dyes and natural perfumes.
 We set up and manage these spaces while inviting individuals to become part of the community through the care and use of the garden.
 Within these safe spaces we host “PLAYDATES”, free workshop events which give the public the chance to participate with us in our explorations of planting, citizen science, plant to fibre transformation, fibre arts and natural dyeing.